 Dayananda Ashram in Rishikesh

 The ashram is run by the Saraswati Vedanta monks.
 And the place sees a lot of groups and individuals coming through.
 But it’s not like a drop-in.
 I went with a letter of recommendation from Prashanti Kutiram and there was another guest there who came with a letter from the Sivananda School.
 Actually, I didn’t think the place ever stopped being busy.
-While I was there, I met several different groups dropping in for a couple of days’ stay each.
-That always made mealtimes interesting when we sit together at the same table and talk.
+While I was there, I met several different groups which always made mealtimes interesting when we sit together at the same table and talk.
 Despite the buzz, everyone knows they are within the grounds of an ashram and hence there is always that quiet and respectful air about the place.
 Yes, it’s important to observe the ashram etiquette.

 Then come 5 p.m. on some evenings, I would take the bridge over and be seated at the ghat that is just outside the Parmath Niketan ashram.
 When evening arati is over, I might stop for a light dinner before making my way back to my room.